pforret/jekyll.forret.com/_posts/2020/2020-03-05-hosting-a-laravel-project-on-gandi.md

   <em>(Click <a href="https://gandi.link/f/4a9c1f95">here to try Gandi Simple Hosting</a> with 6 months free hosting)</em>
 </p>

-I host a lot of my projects on Gandi.net hosting, and when I started using the [**Laravel**](https://laravel.com) PHP web framework, it wasn&#8217;t obvious at first how to run a Laravel project on Gandi Simple Hosting.
+I host a lot of my projects on Gandi.net hosting, and when I started using the [**Laravel**](https://laravel.com) PHP web framework, it wasn't obvious at first how to run a Laravel project on Gandi Simple Hosting.
 So let me describe the way I do it.

 <!--more-->